GreyKeenan/resume/content.md

 > I haven't used Python much since learning other languages.
 It was a great way to get started.

 - JavaScript
-> I have a grasp of the syntax and accessing the DOM.
-I have not used any frameworks.
+> With JavaScript, I have a grasp of the syntax and accessing the DOM, but I have not used any frameworks.

 - SQL/T-SQL
 >  I have a basic understanding of SQL and database-organization principles.